 For her achievements in the understanding, treatment and prevention of Chagas' disease.

-Laureate 2004 ASIA AND THE PACIFICProfessor at Department of Biochemistry and Biotechnology Research Institute, Hong Kong University of Science and Technology, Hong Kong ( China ).
+Laureate 2004 for ASIA AND THE PACIFICProfessor at Department of Biochemistry and Biotechnology Research Institute, Hong Kong University of Science and Technology, Hong Kong (China).

 For her discoveries on the molecular control of growth, differentiation, and synapse formation in the nervous system.

-Laureate 2004 NORTH AMERICAProfessor at National Jewish Medical and Research Center, Denver, Colorado ( USA ).
+Laureate 2004 for NORTH AMERICAProfessor at National Jewish Medical and Research Center, Denver, Colorado (United States). ).

 For her characterization of the functions of T lymphocytes in immunity and the discovery of super-antigens.

-Laureate 2003 Africa and Arab StatesProfessor at Istanbul Technical University, Istanbul ( Turkey ).
+Laureate 2003 for AFRICA AND THE ARAB STATESProfessor at Istanbul Technical University, Istanbul (Turkey).